GoogleChromeLabs/howto-components/overview.md

 ### Maintainable code

-As `<HowTo>` is aimed to be read and function as a reference implementation, we spent extra time on writing readable and easily comprehensible code that is densely commented.
+As HowTo: Components is aimed to be read and function as a reference implementation, we spent extra time on writing readable and easily comprehensible code that is densely commented.

 ## Non-Goals

 ### Be a library / framework / toolkit

-`<HowTo>` components are not published on npm, bower or any other platform because they are not meant to be used in production.
-For the sake of terse, readable code, we are using modern JavaScript APIs and are supporting a subset of modern browsers.
+`<howto>` components are not published on npm, bower or any other platform because they are not meant to be used in production.
+For the sake of terse, readable code, we are using modern JavaScript APIs and are supporting modern browsers which implement the Web Components standards.
 The idea is that you, the reader, are able adapt the code to fit your own needs after reading these implementations.

 ### Be backwards compatible